Monteith death ruled accidental

 "I classify this death as accidental," coroner Claire Thompson said in her report.

-Cory had checked into the hotel on July 6 and when he did not check out as expected on July 13, hotel staff entered his room and found him unresponsive on the floor.
+Monteith had checked into the hotel on July 6 and when he did not check out as expected on July 13, hotel staff entered his room and found him unresponsive on the floor.
 Two empty bottles of champagne were also found in the room.